Skip to content

 Geocache Description:

 Caution: The terrain rating isn't given lightly here, this is a dangerous area.
 If you take the hike from the recommended parking Waypoint it is just over a 6 mile round trip so bring plenty of water.
-The view of 100'+ cliffs is well worth the hike.
-The rock is a little chossy and largely made up of rhyolite - an igneous rock that is strong but not indestructible.
+The view of 180' cliffs is well worth the hike.
+The rock is a little chossy and largely made up of rhyolite - an igneous rock that is strong but in weakly connected layers.
 Don't go testing the strength of the ledges by leaning over edges to look straight down, this isn't granite.

 As far as gear, this is terrain 5 and I recommend bringing rappelling and ascending gear so you can make the approach to the final completely roped up.
 Then if you trip, slip, tumble, and keep falling you'll be ok.
 It is possible to just walk to the final without being roped up by taking a route 20 feet longer, so if you don't have climbing gear, this is still attainable, just know that I recommend being anchored in some way for safety. the gallery has a photo of the recommended equipment and the tree used as the anchor.
 I used a cordalette anchor around the only tree, then beaner blocked the rope, allowing rappelling and ascending using a grigri.
 This way you can safely get down to ground zero and return on the same line using a mechanical assist (make sure to back tie backup knots - grigris are only an assist.